knowsnothing753/PHBS_MLF_2019/README.md

 * We will continue to improve the results of multi-dimensional output, clarify the problems of the current model, and try to build a model that can accurately predict the occurrence time of the recession.
 * Adjust the hyperparameters of the model through Grid Research to improve the prediction accuracy.
 ## Reference
-Yield curve inversion: a recession indicator: https://github.com/PHBS/MLF/wiki/Yield-curve-inversion:-a-recession-indicator
+Yield curve inversion: a recession indicator. from https://github.com/PHBS/MLF/wiki/Yield-curve-inversion:-a-recession-indicator